- Hardware Information

 The RunInstances call that initiates execution of your application stack will return a set of DNS names, one for each system that is being booted.
 This name can be used to access the system exactly as you would if it were in your own data center.
 You own that machine while your operating system stack is executing on it.

 Yes, Amazon EC2 is used jointly with Amazon Simple Storage Service (Amazon S3) for instances with root devices backed by local instance storage.
 By using Amazon S3, developers have access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of web sites.
 In order to execute systems in the Amazon EC2 environment, developers use the tools provided to load their Amazon Machine Images (AMIs) into Amazon S3 and to move them between Amazon S3 and Amazon EC2.
 See "How do I load and store my systems with Amazon EC2?" for more information about AMIs.

 We expect developers to find the combination of Amazon EC2 and Amazon S3 to be very useful.
 Amazon EC2 provides cheap, scalable compute in the cloud while Amazon S3 allows users to store their data reliably.

-Overall, you are limited to running a total of 20 On-Demand or Reserved Instances and requesting 5 Spot Instances per region.
+You are limited to running up to 20 On-Demand Instances, purchasing 20 Reserved Instances, and requesting 5 Spot Instances per region.
 New AWS accounts may start with limits that are lower than the limits described here.
 Certain instance types are further limited per region as follows: